top of page

 I dedicate a chapter to this method as a tribute to its groundbreaking contributions in our understanding of pain.
 I will elaborate on its details and explain its underlying principles.

-The emotional component of surrounding chronic pain is significant.
 Pain is actually just one symptom to which fears, behaviors, habits, doubts and conditioning are added.

-The way we perceive and respond to pain is shaped by our cultural background, as well as by biological, psychological, and social factors.
-By understanding these mechanisms, we can develop more effective ways to manage and ultimately eliminate it.
+The way we perceive and respond to pain is shaped by our cultural background,

 A little historical background: